Everything About KLAT Test 2026

 KLAT levels

-Like European DELF, DELE, CILS, and Zertifikat Deutsch, it also focuses more on the practical aspect of the language.
+Like the European DELF, DELE, CILS, and Zertifikat Deutsch, it focuses more on the practical aspects of the language.
 It covers all four skills – reading, speaking, listening, and writing.

 Types of KLAT exams